zsquareplusc/mpy-repl-tool/documentation/getting_started.rst

     python3 -m there ls -l

     # read the contents of a file from the target
-    python3 -m there cat /somepath/somefile
+    python3 -m there cat /flash/boot.py

     # copy multiple files from computer to target
     python3 -m there push *.py /flash

-    # copy main.py and library directory from computer to target
+    # copy main.py and library directory from computer to target, set RTC and
+    # reset to start.
+Note: that --set-rtc is not supported by all boards.
-    python3 -m there push -r lib main.py /flash
+    python3 -m there --reset-on-connect --set-rtc --reset push -r lib main.py /flash

-    # backup all the files on the pc
+    # backup all the files from the board on the PC
-    python3 -m there pull -r \* backup
+    python3 -m there pull -r / backup/

 Adding a ``-i`` starts a serial terminal::